-These Peach Muffins are moist, tender and so easy to make in just one bowl.
+These Peach Muffins are moist, tender made with wholesome gluten-free ingredients in just one bowl.
 They’re full of sweet fresh peaches and make the perfect healthy breakfast or kid-friendly snack!
+Freezer-friendly, gluten-free, paleo and includes low carb and keto-friendly sweetener options.

 Looking for a healthy and delicious recipe to use up some of your summer peaches?
 These Peach Muffins are not only easy to make in just one bowl, but they are made with wholesome ingredients that are gluten-free, dairy-free, grain-free, refined-sugar-free and paleo-friendly.